 The Spectrum is the University at Buffalo's premier student publication.
 As the university's only independent source of news, The Spectrum fills a vital role by publishing the issues facing the UB community in a professional and uncensored light.
-The Spectrum distributes 3,000 newspapers two times per week.
+The Spectrum distributes 6,000 newspapers once per week.

 The Spectrum, the student newspaper of the University at Buffalo, operates with the following mission: